Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence: Abstract

 \section{Abstract}

-The spectrum scarcity is one of the main challenges of future wireless technologies.
-When looking at \ac{V2X}, this magnifies as spectrum sharing might impact on safety and traffic efficiency.
-It is therefore of increasing interest to focus on the coexistence of the main access layer V2X technologies in the same geographical region and in the same channels, with particular reference to today's main candidates IEEE~802.11p and sidelink LTE-V2X Mode~4.
-In this work, in addition to investigating the impact of the reciprocal interference, which is shown to heavily impact especially on the former and in congested channel conditions, a mitigation solution is extensively studied, which is based on the insertion of the IEEE~802.11p preamble at the beginning of the sidelink LTE-V2X transmission.
-The proposal, which is being discussed also within standardization bodies, requires no modifications to the IEEE~802.11p protocol stack and minor modifications to sidelink LTE-V2X.
-It is also directly applied to upcoming IEEE 802.11bd and extendable to sidelink 5G-V2X.
-The paper shows, through analysis and simulations in free-flow and dense scenarios, that the proposal allows a significant improvement of co-channel coexistence in lowly loaded channel conditions and that the improvement is granted also in congested cases when combined with additional countermeasures.
-Regarding the latter aspect, in particular, different approaches are compared, showing that acting on the congestion control mechanisms is a simple but effective solution.
+Spectrum scarcity is one of the main challenges of future wireless technologies.
+When looking at \ac{V2X}, this is amplified as spectrum sharing could impact road safety and traffic efficiency.
+It is therefore of particular importance to study solutions that allow the coexistence, in the same geographical area and in the same channels, of what are today the main V2X access technologies, namely IEEE~802.11p and sidelink LTE-V2X Mode~4.
+In this work, in addition to investigating the impact of the reciprocal interference, which we demonstrate to have a strong impact especially on the first and in congested channel conditions, a mitigation solution is extensively studied, which is based on the insertion of the IEEE~802.11p preamble at the beginning of the LTE-V2X sidelink transmission.
+The proposal, which is also under discussion within the standardization bodies, requires no modifications to the IEEE~802.11p protocol stack and minor changes to LTE-V2X sidelink.
+This solution is directly applicable to upcoming IEEE 802.11bd and extendable to NR-V2X sidelink.
+The paper shows, through analysis and simulations in free-flow and dense scenarios, that the proposal allows for a mitigation of collisions caused by co-channel coexistence under low to high-load channel conditions and that the improvement is also granted in congested cases when combined with additional countermeasures.
+Regarding the latter aspect, in particular, different approaches are compared, demonstrating that acting on the congestion control mechanisms is a simple but effective solution.

 \acresetall